API Reference

 fit(model, X)[source]

-Run batch EM.
+Run batch EM or MCECM.
 Auto-selects lax.scan or Python loop.

 Parameters: